 • Drawer 4: Adult airway management supplies – Stock ET tubes, laryngoscopes, blades, airway adjuncts, and supraglottic airways here.

-• Drawer 5: Pediatric supplies - Stocking pediatric-appropriate medication, IV and airway supplies in a separate drawer will make it easier to find in an emergency.
+• Drawer 5: Pediatric supplies – Stock pediatric-appropriate medication, IV and airway supplies in a separate drawer to make it easier to find in an emergency.

 Keep Supplies Inventoried and Inspected

-Maintaining an inventory of your supplies as well as inspecting them is a crucial element.
+Maintaining an inventory of your supplies and inspecting them is a crucial element.
 You don’t want to be in an emergency and find that your cart is missing the appropriate size endotracheal tube or that the epinephrine is expired.

-Following these suggestions will help ensure that your code cart will always be properly stocked and that everything is right where you expect it to be.
+Following these suggestions will help ensure that your code cart is always properly stocked and that everything is right where you expect it to be.
 And when that code comes, you will be thankful.